php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-meta.md

 ### Along Comes Composer

-With Composer, package sources are no longer copied to a single central location.
+With Composer, package sources are no longer copied to a single global location.
 They are used from their installed location and are not moved around.
 This means that with Composer there is no "single main directory" for PHP sources as with PEAR.
-Instead, there are multiple directories, one for each package.
+Instead, there are multiple directories; each package is in a separate directory for each project.

 To meet the requirements of PSR-0, this leads to Composer packages looking like this: